nasa/cumulus-orca/tasks/shared_libraries/recovery/README.md

 To use the **shared_recovery** library in your lambda code base perform the following.

-1. The AWS environment variable "AWS_REGION_VAR" must be added to the lambda environment variable configuration if this shared library is used.
+1. Keep in mind that the shared library is dependent upon the AWS environment variable "AWS_REGION" and will throw an error if this variable is missing.

 2. Install the necessary python libraries shown below.
    - boto3==1.12.47